Ben Shaw (athlete)

-Benjamin Nathaniel Shaw (June 18, 1893 - March 16, 1959) was a professional baseball and football player.
+Benjamin Nathaniel Shaw (June 18, 1893 – March 16, 1959) was an American professional baseball and football player.
 Shaw played in the National League with the Pittsburgh Pirates from 1917 to 1918.
-He also played with the Canton Bulldogs of the National Football League in 1923 as an offensive guard, helping the team to the NFL championship.
+He also played with the Canton Bulldogs of the National Football League (NFL) in 1923 as an offensive guard, helping the team to the NFL championship.
 After that season, he joined the Gilberton Cadamounts in the Anthracite League, after Canton failed to issue him a contract for 1924.